This article was updated May 23, 2022, to reflect new information from the CDC.

 “We do not have conclusive proof.
 But more and more studies and real-world evidence points to fully vaccinated people, who are not immunocompromised, are less likely to transmit the virus if they become infected,” said Brian Laird, PharmD, a manager in Pharmacy Operations at OSF HealthCare.

 “The reason why is that vaccinated people have a lower viral load if they get infected,” Brian said.

 Viral load means the amount of virus an infected person produces.
-If the viral load is significantly smaller because someone is fully vaccinated, that lessens the risk of transmitting the virus to others through the transmission of respiratory droplets.
+If the viral load is significantly smaller because someone is vaccinated, that lessens the risk of transmitting the virus to others through the transmission of respiratory droplets.

-So should fully vaccinated people be concerned about passing the virus to a friend or family member who is not vaccinated?
+So should vaccinated people be concerned about passing the virus to a friend or family member who is not vaccinated?

-People who are immunocompromised and are fully vaccinated still are at risk of severe illness or hospitalization due to COVID-19 and should continue to wear a mask and practice other precautions.
+People who are immunocompromised and are vaccinated still are at risk of severe illness or hospitalization due to COVID-19 and should continue to wear a mask and practice other precautions.

 How vaccines work